R-MustafaHafeez/Symptom-based-disease-prediction/README.md

 is our target variable and 17 columns of symptoms that are independent features.
 Our dataset will look like the given figure below.
-It is also available on Kaggle. https://www.kaggle.com/code/chandrug/symptoms-based-disease-prediction-accuracy-99/data?select=dataset.csv
+It is also available on Kaggle. https://www.kaggle.com/code/chandrug/symptoms-based-disease-prediction-accuracy-99/data?select=dataset.csv You can open the project report for more information